- Elected Boards

 The Town is entering the FY24 budget season with a significant deficit that results from adding critical capacity to school and municipal services during COVID-19.
 In addition, Hingham is experiencing the same challenges as many Massachusetts communities where the cost of providing services has outpaced revenue growth allowed under Proposition 2 ½.

 The Town used one-time federal and local reserve funds in FY22 and FY23 to offset these deficits.
 As we move away from the pandemic and seek to bridge the funding gap permanently, the Town must either reduce services to balance the FY24 budget or raise recurring revenue through an override to maintain current operations.

-Given this context, the Town will propose an override for the FY24 budget.
+Given this context, the Town is proposing a $7,890,467 operational override for the FY24 budget.
 To pass, the override will require approval at both Annual Town Meeting on April 24, 2023 and on the ballot at the Annual Town Election on April 29, 2023.

 We’ve compiled information, resources, and FAQs on this page to help community members learn more about the FY24 budget process and override proposal.
 We will continue to post additional information and updates below over the next few months.

 In Person: Thursday, March 30th, 7-9 PM, Town Hall

 - Public Safety

 - Human Services

 - Culture & Recreation